 Last but not least, the biggest takeaway from marriage so far is, always lean on our Almighty Father!
 He is merciful, promising, forgiving, and loving.
 Basically, everything we should be in a marriage.
 Through the ups and downs, no matter the season, He’ll always come through and guide the way.
 Well, that’s it for today!
 I hope you’ve taken at least one thing away from this post.
 And even though it took a little courage to share something so personal, I’m glad to have done it.
 It will be interesting to find out if my current perspective changes in the next five years.

-These photos were captured during our anniversary trip in Tulum, Quintana Roo.
+These photos were captured during our one year wedding anniversary trip in Tulum, Quintana Roo.
 We had so much fun during this shoot, a shoot Jose wasn’t really up for at the beginning but glad he did it!
 I will be sharing more details about our trip very soon.

 Thank you so much for reading…have a blessed weekend!